pub struct Mess {

 pub fn nth(&self, x: usize) -> Option<u32>

-Try to extract a position from the Mess
+Try to extract a position from the Mess as a nice integer, as if it

-were a SemVer
+were a SemVer.

 use versions::Mess;